Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The Brother HL-5100DN is a great budget laser printer with solid print quality, blistering print speed for the price, and support for useful features like duplex printing (two sided printing).
-It’s also environmentally friendly and cost-conscious thanks to its Energy Star certification and high yield toner cartridge.
+The Brother HL-5100DN is a great budget laser printer with solid print quality, blistering print speed for the price, and support for useful features like duplex printing (two-sided printing).
+It’s also environmentally friendly and cost-conscious thanks to its Energy Star certification and high-yield toner cartridge.
 For a different model to consider, check out our HP Laserjet Monochrome two-sided 4PA41A review.

-Speed is the Brother HL-5100DN’s claim to fame.
-Its rated speed of 42 pages per minute holds up when printing single-sided text documents, and it holds up well enough in more complex prints; it’s considerably faster than the Epson WorkForce ET-4750 or the Brother MFC-L3770CDW laser printer, which chugs along at a fraction of the speed, though its print quality is markedly worse.
-It’s slightly faster than Brother’s own Brother MFCL2750DW, though this speed difference is negligible in the real world and its print quality is worse, which makes sense given it’s a cheaper printer.
+Speed is Brother HL-5100DN’s claim to fame.
+Its rated speed of 42 pages per minute, and it holds up when printing single-sided text documents, and it holds up well enough in more complex prints; it’s considerably faster than the Epson WorkForce ET-4750 or the Brother MFC-L3770CDW laser printer, which chugs along at a fraction of the speed, though its print quality is markedly worse.
+It’s slightly faster than Brother’s own Brother MFCL2750DW, though this speed difference is negligible in the real world, and its print quality is worse, which makes sense, given it’s a cheaper printer.

 With a cost of 1.8¢ per page, the Brother HL-5100DN is fairly efficient.
-It’s cheaper overall to run than its higher end contemporaries, and its low running costs just overall make it a very solid value pick.
+It’s cheaper overall to run than its higher-end contemporaries, and its low running costs just overall make it a very solid value pick.
 Its toner is reasonably priced to replace, its cost per page is low, and it’s well-priced.
 Low-cost ink replacements are great, especially if you notice your printer skipping lines.

 Ethernet capabilities, an LCD display, and a litany of security features make the Brother HL-5100DN a feature-rich printer.
-It unfortunately lacks the ability to connect to a wireless network though; you have to spend extra to get a slightly higher end SKU in the form of the Brother HL-L5200DW.
-Lack of Wi-Fi is fairly forgivable at this low price point, though it would have been nice to have the option to add a wireless USB dongle or something of that nature to it to add Wi-Fi functionality without having to step up to a higher end SKU.
+Unfortunately, it lacks the ability to connect to a wireless network; you have to spend extra to get a slightly higher-end SKU in the form of the Brother HL-L5200DW.
+The lack of Wi-Fi is fairly forgivable at this low price point, though it would have been nice to have the option to add a wireless USB dongle or something of that nature to it to add Wi-Fi functionality without having to step up to a higher-end SKU.

-Value is the Brother HL-5100DN’s bread and butter.
+Value is Brother HL-5100DN’s bread and butter.
 It comes in at a very low price, and it doesn’t use that low price to obfuscate inflated long-term costs; its toner is reasonably priced and lasts a while overall, making both the upfront cost and long-term cost of the Brother HL-5100DN very low.
-While this does come at a sacrifice to quality, it’s still fine for printing out most text and it’s not entirely unusable for printing graphics out.
+While this comes at a sacrifice to quality, it’s still fine for printing out most text, and it’s not entirely unusable for printing graphics.

 The Brother HL-5100DN is a printer with mediocre print quality and absolutely phenomenal value.
-Its upfront cost is very, very reasonable, and Brother doesn’t nickel-and-dime you for toner replacements, making it a very affordable offering with adequate but unexceptional print quality.
-It’s unfortunate that it struggles with very small text, and it’s baffling why Brother eschewed wireless networking entirely without stepping up to a more expensive unit, but even with those two drawbacks it’s a very compelling offering just by virtue of its incredible value.
-If ethernet is an option for you or you can just directly hook it up to your computer, it’s a phenomenal purchase that’ll be wallet friendly both now and later.
+Its upfront cost is very reasonable, and Brother doesn’t nickel-and-dime you for toner replacements, making it a very affordable offering with adequate but unexceptional print quality.
+It’s unfortunate that it struggles with very small text, and it’s baffling why Brother eschewed wireless networking entirely without stepping up to a more expensive unit, but even with those two drawbacks, it’s a very compelling offering just by virtue of its incredible value.
+If ethernet is an option for you, or you can just directly hook it up to your computer, it’s a phenomenal purchase that’ll be wallet-friendly both now and later.